vedh18/Face-Mask-Detection-and-Gender-Prediction/README.md

 Here, I am reducing the size of the dataset since even at about 3000 images, (2000 train, 500 test and 500 validation) the models which I had trained from scratch took about 150 minutes each to train.

 ### Model Training and Testing
-I had intended to create gender prediction on masked headhots using the cv2 library.
-For that, I planned I would need three models -
+I planned I trained three models -
 1) To detect face mask
 If Face mask is detected,
 2) To predict gender on a image with a person wearing a face-mask